4+1 Engineering Program: BA in Mathematics (Eastern), MS in Engineering (Villanova)

 Dr. Walter Huddell

 This innovative 5-year engineering agreement leads to two degrees, the B.A. in Math (from Eastern) and the M.S. in Engineering (from Villanova).
-Students will study for four years at Eastern University and depending on how fast you can go as little as one year and as long as 3 years at Villanova.
+Students will study for four years at Eastern University and depending on how fast you can go as little as one year or as long as 3 years at Villanova.
 The four years of undergraduate study include a full slate of math and science, prerequisite classes needed for entrance into the graduate engineering program, and perhaps some graduate engineering courses.

 Eastern Math majors will move directly to one of the following graduate engineering programs at Villanova: